Childhood and Education Journey of Maria Shriver in Timeline

 In 2003, Maria Shriver's father, Sargent Shriver, was diagnosed with Alzheimer's disease, leading her to become an advocate and fundraiser for Alzheimer's patient care and biomedical research.

-2004: Attended both the Democratic and Republican National Conventions
+2004: Attended Democratic and Republican National Conventions

 In 2004, Maria Shriver attended both the Democratic National Convention to watch her uncle Ted Kennedy speak, and the Republican National Convention to watch her husband speak.

-February 2008: Launched Lovin' Scoopful ice cream company
+February 2008: Launched Lovin' Scoopful Ice Cream Company

-In February 2008, Maria Shriver launched an ice cream company called Lovin' Scoopful with her brother, Tim Shriver.
-Twenty-five percent of the proceeds from Lovin' Scoopful benefits the Special Olympics.
+In February 2008, Maria Shriver launched an ice cream company called "Lovin' Scoopful" with her brother, Tim Shriver, with 25% of the proceeds benefiting the Special Olympics.

 November 2008: Launch of California Legacy Trails